NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

    If the result is ``/bin/bash`` you will need to edit the ``.bashrc`` file or the ``bash_profile`` file.
 If the result is ``/bin/zsh`` you will need to edit the ``.zshrc`` or ``.zprofile``.
 Typically, the ``.bash_profile`` or the ``.zprofile`` file is the one to edit as by design these will invoke the ``.bashrc`` or ``.zshrc`` file.
 If in doubt, look for these files in your home directory and see which of these other installers have modified.

    2. Python 3.10 from python.org will also work, though there is no x86 installer.
-The reason we do not recommend its usage is that there are additional settings that need to be modified in the application under the Preferences tab as that python package has a different mechanism for invoking the x86 version, specifically **python3-intel64**.
+The reason we do not recommend it's usage is that there is additional settings that need to be modified in the application under the Preferences tab as that python package has a different mechanism for invoking the x86 version, specifically **python3-intel64**.

 .. only:: R2D_app